karinapatel02/karinapatel02/README.md

 ## I am a Full Stack Developer

-I am currently pursuing my Master's in Computer Science from University of Texas at Arlington, and passionate about Full-Stack Development, Database Development.
+I am currently pursuing my Master's in Computer Science from University of Texas at Arlington, and passionate about Full-Stack Development, and Database Development.

 ### Connect with me: